-You can do this by Googling the phone number and email address associated with the home buyer you’re talking to and see what pops up.
+You can do this by Googling the phone number and email address associated with the home buyer you’re talking to and seeing what pops up.
 Professional home buyers have a legit phone number and professional email address.
 And should be reachable anytime.
-If you’re always leaving voicemails or emails going unanswered for a while, that’s typically not a good sign.
+If you’re always leaving voicemails or emails going unanswered for a while, that’s not a good sign.

 Research the House Buying Process

 Furthermore, you shouldn’t negotiate too much about money upfront.
-In home buying transactions, the flow of money should always be towards the seller, not the buyer.
-If the buyer requires you to pay an application or processing fee, even if it’s only a few hundred dollars, don’t!
+In-home buying transactions, the flow of money should always be towards the seller, not the buyer if the buyer requires you to pay an application or processing fee, even if it’s only a few hundred dollars, don’t!
 A reputable home buyer doesn’t charge you fees and will make you a free no-obligation cash offer for your house.

 Keep Your Information Safe